openzipkin/zipkin/zipkin-server/README.md

 ### Kafka 0.10+ Collector

+_Warning:_ These instructions are no longer accurate.
+Updates are needed to account for the Kafka 0.10+ collector now being packaged as an external module.

 This collector is implemented as a Kafka consumer supporting 0.10+ brokers.
 To activate this collector, configure one or more bootstrap brokers via the `KAFKA_BOOTSTRAP_SERVERS` environment variable or `zipkin.collector.kafka.bootstrap-servers` property.